wessenstam/stageworkshop/documentation/guidebook.md

 ## Development ##

 Shell scripting is not a complete computer language, but despite its drawbacks, it is capable.
 In the limited environment of the CVM, it is the easiest manner to orchestrate other command line tools, including Nutanix CLIs.
-You will also see API calls to access platform functionality.
+You will also see RESTful API calls to exercise platform functionality.

 I refer to the [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/index.html) every time I forget something or see strange syntax, it is a great way to learn and understand shell scripting!